Julie Snidle

 For Individuals and Small Groups

-My home studio doubles as a comfortable and safely equipped workshop for private lessons and small group instruction (3 students max.).
+My new home studio in Fairhope, Alabama doubles as a comfortable and safely equipped workshop space for private lessons, maximum 2 students.

 Please contact me for pricing and scheduling.